henrikfroehling/Trakt.NET/CONTRIBUTING.md

 ---

 ### **FAQ**
-1. Q: Which branch should I target?
+1. **Q: Which branch should I target?**

-   A: By default you should target the branch `develop`.
-If you're working on an issue, usually the issue would have a label "target-branch", which states the branch to target for that specific issue.
+   _A: By default you should target the branch `develop`.
+If you're working on an issue, usually the issue would have a label "target-branch", which states the branch to target for that specific issue._
-2. Q: How do I trigger a CI-Build for my pull request?
+2. **Q: How do I trigger a CI-Build for my pull request?**

-   A: To trigger a CI-Build for you Pull Request branch, you should name your branch in the following pattern: "issue/{target-branch-name}/{your-branch-name}", e.g. "issue/develop/GH-105".
+   _A: To trigger a CI-Build for you Pull Request branch, you should name your branch in the following pattern: `issue/{target-branch-name}/{your-branch-name}`, e.g. `issue/develop/your-branch-name`._

 ---